 - Provisioning of Extended Security Updates will be through special multiple activation keys (MAKs) that you will receive in an email within an hour of your order.

 - Software Assurance must be maintained on the Windows Server licenses being covered by Extended Security Updates.
 If software assurance lapses during the term of the Extended Security Updates, your right to use Extended Security Updates ends.

 - If your Windows Server 2008/2008R2 license doesn't have software assurance associated with it and you want to cover it with Extended Security Updates, there are two options, both of which would be in addition to the Extended Security Updates above.

 - You can purchase a new perpetual Windows Server license with software assurance.
 These are links to the items in the catalog:

-- You can purchase a one-year lease for Windows Server with software assurance.
+- You can purchase a lease for Windows Server with software assurance.

 - The term of the lease would begin on the first day of the month following your purchase date and end on October 31st, at which time you can either let it lapse or renew it for another year.

 - Windows Server leases do not include perpetual license rights.